slamora/brackets-wiki/Extension-Manager-Workflows.md

 When he's happy with the extension, he wants to share it with others.
 He goes back into the Extension Manager and clicks on the "Manage" tab.
-Inside that tab, along with the other extensions he'd installed, he sees his own extension with a special "unpackaged" icon, and an "Upload" button next to it.
-He clicks on the "Upload" button, and the extension is packaged and uploaded to the Brackets registry, using the metadata from his package.json file, and registering it using the OpenID he had logged in with earlier.
+Inside that tab, along with the other extensions he'd installed, he sees the extensions in his "dev" folder with a special "unpackaged" icon, and an "Upload" button next to it.
+(He could also have just clicked the main Upload button and chosen the folder his extension is in, but since it's in his dev folder, Brackets sees it automatically anyway.)

+He clicks on the "Upload" button next to his extension, and the extension is packaged and uploaded to the Brackets registry, using the metadata from his package.json file, and registering it using the OpenID he had logged in with earlier.
 The icon changes to indicate that he is still using his own development version of a registered extension.

 He clicks "Disable" on his development version, and then chooses to install the "official" version he just uploaded to test it out.
 It seems to be working fine, so he disables the official version and re-enables his development version so he can keep hacking on it.

+> **RESOLVED**:
 > (pf) I think we need a section here on security.
 Letting semi-anonymous third parties upload text that will be rendered in the HTML content of _every_ Brackets user has enormous risks if it's not all escaped religiously.

+> (nj) I don't think that affects the workflow specifically--it's something we'll
+> need to figure out for sure when we spec it out for real, but I think we need to
+> assume that extension descriptions will show up in the Brackets UI, and plan to
+> sanitize accordingly.

+> **RESOLVED**:
 > (pf) Where in the workflow does the user enter the description, big tracker URL, upload thumbnail/screenshot, etc?
 Or are we expecting they include it in the repo and link to the right files in package.json?

 > (kd) These could be in the package metadata (even URLs for screenshots).

+> **RESOLVED**:
 > (pf) Should we describe the update workflow?
 Can the author enter 'update notification' text?
 Do we aggregate it across skipped versions like Brackets core does?

+> (nj) That's in the Update section above already, where it mentions that the update
+> lists the bugs that were fixed in the update.
+I don't think we would necessarily add
+> any specific functionality to aggregate it, etc.--we would just show whatever the
+> author included as update info, and the author could choose whether or not to keep
+> older info in.

+> **UNRESOLVED**:
 > (pf) Can an author manage existing uploaded extensions?
 For example, pull an extension (or version thereof) from the registry if they realize something is badly broken or mis-licenced?

+> (nj) Great point.
+I think we need to brainstorm around this a bit.

+> **RESOLVED**:
 > (pf) Have we considered whether this should be more tied into GitHub?
 It seems more natural to have the author's ID be a GitHub ID, for example.
 And that we ensure the source of every extension is easily accessible.
 The current workflow makes it easy to upload & share extensions that are sitting on your local disk, and makes it hard for other users to inspect the source before installing.
 (And if we used GitHub repos as the means of giving your source to us, it'd be easy for us to link to a specific SHA tree and feel confident that it's exactly the bits we're about to install -- rather than trusting the author that the ZIP file they just uploaded to us is identical (or even related) to the source available at the homepage link they provided in their metadata.

 > (kd) That's a good question.
 I don't think we'd want to assume that *all* extensions are on GitHub.
 Consider extensions written to support an internal company workflow.

+> (nj) I agree with Kevin--we shouldn't tie this fully to GitHub.
+However, perhaps
+> there are fun things we could do if the extension were associated with a
+> GitHub repo--like providing you with a button to fork the source into your
+> dev folder so you can hack on it :)

 > **RESOLVED**:
 > This is a little funny&mdash;not sure if this is the right way to handle this